 Section 1202 of the Internal Revenue Code is, for founders and early-stage investors, often the largest single tax benefit available in the United States.
-Held correctly for the requisite period, qualified small business stock (QSBS) lets a non-corporate holder exclude up to the greater of $10 million or 10x basis of capital gain on the sale of that stock.
+Held correctly for the requisite period, qualified small business stock (QSBS) lets a non-corporate holder exclude capital gain on the sale of that stock up to a per-issuer-per-shareholder cap.
 For a successful exit, the math frequently runs into eight figures of saved federal tax.
-The mechanics, though, are exacting, and the recurring losses we see in practice are almost always traceable to a structural decision made years before the gain was ever realized.
+The mechanics, though, are exacting, and the recurring losses observed in venture-formation practice often trace to a structural decision made years before the gain was ever realized.

 This insight walks through the operative requirements of Section 1202, the related rollover provision in Section 1045, and the planning points that come up most often in venture-formation engagements.